fanf2/qp/notes-dns.md

-Instead of doing this with string manipulation, which might require doubling the memory used to store names, it might make more sense to use a descriptor of the string to make embedded octet lengths more easy to use.
+Instead of doing this with string manipulation, which might require doubling the memory used to store names, it might make more sense to use a descriptor of the string to make embedded byte lengths more easy to use.
 The descriptor is just a list of the indexes of the length bytes in reverse order, terminated with an extra zero.
 For example, (using \digit to represent the length bytes)